For today’s post, I’m going to answer a question that I often get – is an organic mattress worth investing in and which one should I buy?

 Some of my recommendations to try, starting with more local options, include:

-- Dream Designs’ La Luna (Vancouver-based, mattresses only available in Canada): GOTS, GOLS, and Oeko-Tex Standard 100 certified mattresses.
+- Dream Designs’ La Luna (Vancouver-made, mattresses only available to customers in Canada): GOTS, GOLS, and Oeko-Tex Standard 100 certified mattresses.

 - Obasan: GOTS and GOLS certified mattresses without inner springs, excellent price point for baby and child mattresses, and shipping rates are quite reasonable.